JonasBchrt/snapshot-gnss-data/README.md

  |      list of weak references to the object (if defined)
 ```
 Still questions?
 [Go to Discussions](https://github.com/JonasBchrt/snapshot-gnss-data-test/discussions) or [open an Issue](https://github.com/JonasBchrt/snapshot-gnss-data-test/issues).

+## Data Collection Description

+We published a detailed description of the data collection together with the collection itself, but here is a summary:

+We recorded the data in 2020 and 2021 using three of our SnapperGPS low-cost receivers, which core components are an Echo27 GPS L1 antenna and a SE4150L integrated GPS receiver circuit.
+Like most civilian low-cost GPS receivers, SnapperGPS operates in the L1 band with a centre frequency of 1.57542 GHz.
+However, Galileo's E1 signal, BeiDou's B1C signal, GPS' novel L1C signal, and SBAS' L1 signal  have the identical centre frequency.
+So, we captured those signals, too.
+A SnapperGPS receiver down-mixes the incoming signal to a nominal intermediate frequency of 4.092 MHz, samples the resulting near-baseband signal at 4.092 MHz and digitises it with an amplitude resolution of one bit per sample.
+It considers only the in-phase component and discards the quadrature component.

+The data collection consists of four static and seven dynamic tests under various conditions with 3700 GNSS signal snapshots in total.
+We captured the 225 static snapshots on a hill top, on a bridge, in a courtyard, and in a park in 5-30 s intervals and the 3475 dynamic ones while cycling in either urban or rural environments and using 20 s intervals.
+We obtained ground truth locations or tracks either by using an Ordenance Survey trig point (one test), by employing satellite imagery from Google Maps or Google Earth (seven tests), or with a moto c smartphone with built-in GPS and A-GPS receiver (four tests).
+While the trig point provides a ground-truth position with centimetre-level accuracy, the positions obtained from satellite imagery or with the moto c are up to 5 m wrong with outliers up to 10 m.

+The eleven datasets are stored in one folder per set named A-K. Each snapshot is a single binary `.bin` file with a name derived from the timestamp.
+One byte of the file holds the amplitude values of eight signal samples, i.e., the first byte holds the first eight samples.
+A zero bit represents a signal amplitude of +1 and a one bit a signal amplitude of -1.
+The order of the bits is 'little', i.e., reversed.
+For example, the byte `0b01100000` corresponds to the signal chunk `[ 1  1  1  1  1 -1 -1  1]`.
+In addition to the raw GNSS signal sanpshots, you can find more data in a single `meta.json` file in each folder.
+The `json` structs in these files provide approximate `latitude` and `longitude` of the ground truth locations of the static tests in decimal degrees, an estimate of the true `intermediate_frequency` in Hertz (the actual value differs from the nominal 4.092 MHz due to imprecissions of the hardware), all the `file` names of the binary files, the UTC `timestamp`s of all files, and optionally `temperature` and `pressure` measurements from on-board sensors in degrees Celsius or Pascal.
+Finally, a `.gpx` or `.kml` file provides the ground truth track for a dynamic test as a nodes of a polyline.
+Folder `I` contains two files that represent the first and the second part of the experiment, respectively.